AvdanDOE/.github/profile/README.md

 #### DE or Distro?

 AvdanDOE is a Linux distribution based on Arch Linux.
-Tt comes with the best parts of a rolling release base, with bleeding edge updates, and (theoretically) no End-Of-Life.
+It comes with the best parts of a rolling release base, with bleeding edge updates, and (theoretically) no End-Of-Life.

 #### Licensing and contribution